valfor/Spyglass/README.md

 # Spyglass with Python3

-An update to Khronion and/or Yuno's Spyglass (Python 2.7)
+An update to Derpseh and/or Yuno's Spyglass (Python 2.7)

 How to run: